pauljpalan/pauljpalan.github.io/README.md

   - Identified key customers and restaurants based on reviews and order history to provide promotional offers and discounts to.

 ## Work Experience
-- Lighting Designer II, Project Manager | BOLD LLC | Los Angeles, CA 	05/2022 – 08/2023
+- Lighting Designer II, Project Manager | BOLD LLC, Los Angeles, CA |	05/2022 – 08/2023
   - Project managed up to 10 concurrent projects, including timeline, task and budget management, external partners team coordination and client status meetings to ensure project delivers on time and on budget.
   - Created and led client design and strategy presentations.